 STONE SETTING INTRODUCTION

+Stone setting is one of the essential stages of jewellery making.
 In this course you will be introduced to principles in mineralogy and gemmology, this will help you to undertake more complex stones, cuts and projects.
 This course will introduce students to some of the foundation skills required to set gemstones into jewellery.
+Gain invaluable tips for improving your bezel setting (Rub Over) techniques, work more effectively and develop your skills to set faceted or cabochon gemstone cuts in your designs.

 In Stage Two jewellery at The Bench, you will experience the use of a range of jewellery tools and techniques in a friendly and relaxed environment.
 Your experienced tutor will guide you through a range of techniques to expand upon the fundamentals of introductory jewellery making.
 This class is designed to have a rotating specialisation each term E.g. Designing in Wax and Soldering Intensive.